 - Review local data privacy regulations and ensure that the CMIS complies with them.
-If no local regulations are in place, use regional or international regulations, such as the General Data Protection Regulation (GDPR) from the European Union (https://gdpr-info.eu/) as a reference. - Determine if local privacy regulations state that citizens' data need to be hosted and processed in data centers located in-country. - Identify the local data protection agency to coordinate efforts related to data ownership. - Develop data privacy policies for CMIS. - Ask for clear informed consent by families and assent by children and be transparent about data processing, storage, and uses, in keeping with their ability to meaningfully understand these.
+If no local regulations are in place, use regional or international regulations, such as the General Data Protection Regulation (GDPR) from the European Union (https://gdpr-info.eu/) as a reference. - Determine if local privacy regulations state that citizens' data need to be hosted and processed in data centers located in-country.
+Assess if the government has the capacity and infrastructure to host the CMIS and data in-country or if "offshore" alternatives have been considered and the associated legal and ethical implications. - Identify the local data protection agency to coordinate efforts related to data ownership. - Develop data privacy policies for CMIS. - Ask for clear informed consent by families and assent by children and be transparent about data processing, storage, and uses, in keeping with their ability to meaningfully understand these.
 Train social workers and find communication strategies that take into consideration age and literacy of children and legal guardianships.
 Work with users and stakeholders to identify who is using data and how they are using the data.
 Observe the role that data use plays in their daily activities.